Rona is a travel writer who explores the world, yet she’s most at home enjoying Orlando’s natural, quirky and cultural attractions.

 Some neighborhoods, including the Mills 50 District, add art in other clever ways.
-Scoot around to seek out one-of-a-kind paintings on utility boxes, dumpsters and other unlikely otherwise-eyesores located on city streets.
+Scoot around to find one-of-a-kind paintings on utility boxes, dumpsters and more unlikely, otherwise-eyesores located on city streets.

 Kissimmee Art Displays

-Seek out the “Snowy Egret” at 108 Broadway and “The Wild Ones,” of flowers, nearby at #120, for starters.
+Seek out the “Snowy Egret” at 108 Broadway and “The Wild Ones” nearby at #120, for starters.
 You’ll also find an owl with a tremendous wingspan and a Florida panther.